craigbarnes/lua-gumbo/README.md

 * `attr`: A table of attributes associated with the element.
 Fields are `name="value"` pairs.

-Elements are the only nodes with a `tag` field and can be identified simply by checking that it's value is non-`nil`, e.g.

-    if node.tag then
-        print "This node is an element"
-    end

 ### Text Nodes

 Text nodes are represented as tables with 2 fields: